-AUR students who wish to change schedule by dropping a course within the published time parameters may do so with the permission of their academic advisor.
-Study abroad students who wish to change schedule by dropping a course within the published time parameters may do so with the permission of the home university.
-Exceptions may be made after deadlines have expired only by completion of a Petition to Drop Courses After the Deadline form and with the permission of the Dean, academic advisor and the Registrar.
-Students who withdraw from a course prior to completion will be assigned the grade of W up to the withdrawal deadline or WU after.
+Students who wish to change their schedule by dropping a course within the published time parameters need to consult with their academic advisor, before dropping the course online.
+After the add & drop period ends, in order to withdraw from a course, a student should consult their academic advisor first and then complete a drop form to be submitted to the Registrar's office.
+Students who withdraw from a course prior to its completion will be assigned the grade of W if they withdraw before the withdrawal deadline (as specified in the Academic Calendar) or WU if they withdraw after.
+Exceptions may be made after withdrawal deadlines have expired only by completing a 'Petition to Drop Courses After the Deadline' form and by receiving permission from the Dean and the Registrar.
 Medical withdrawals will be assigned a grade of W. A change of grade may be allowed for a medical withdrawal.
-The grade W is not calculated into the CGPA.
-The grade WU is considered an F and is calculated into the CGPA.
-Both the W and WU will be considered credits attempted if the student has incurred a financial obligation for the semester and will affect the successful course completion percentage.
+The grade 'W' is not calculated into the CGPA.
+The grade 'WU' is considered an F and is calculated into the CGPA.

+Both the W and WU will be considered credits attempted for which the student has incurred a financial obligation for the semester (see also Refund policy) and will affect the successful course completion percentage.
 Any withdrawal after the withdrawal deadline as specified in the academic calendar will be considered an unofficial withdrawal (WU).

+Only in the case of 1-credit academic fieldtrip courses, students are allowed to drop the course, without a 'W' recorded, up until a week before departure.
+If students choose to withdraw from the 1-credit course after this point, they may do so with a W recorded, as long as they submit their withdrawal request before the first day of final exams.
+Any withdrawal or non-completion after the first day of final exams will be recorded as an unofficial withdrawal (WU).